-Chief Financial Officer and Senior Associate Vice President for Business Affairs finances and program development.
+Chief Financial Officer and Senior Associate Vice President for Business Affairs

+The chief financial officer and senior associate vice president is responsible for developing and maintaining budgets, financial projections and analysis for the University and to develop strategies and assessments that guide decisions about University finances and program development.
 The chief financial officer and senior associate vice president develops and maintains financial records, reports, and fiscal support services and oversees operations for the accurate and timely processing and reporting of all transactions and services in accordance with New York State, SUNY and campus policies and procedures.